wjakob/nanobind/docs/api_core.rst

       Default move assignment operator.

-   .. cpp:function:: operator bool() const
+   .. cpp:function:: explicit operator bool() const

       Check if the handle refers to a valid Python object.
 Equivalent to :cpp:func:`detail::api::is_valid()`